Environmental Education Resources

 Check out WWF's Go Wild educational resources which focus on supporting wildlife.
 How about adopting a polar bear and monitoring the impact of WWF's strategies to save its habitat?

-Videos to prompt discussion: Edible water pods and edible spoons!
+Edible water pods and edible spoons!

 Could these 22 inventions really save the world?

 Get the children's creative juices flowing with this short video.
 '22 Inventions that are saving the world' is a great discussion starter.
 With inventions such as edible water pods and edible spoons it will really get the children thinking and talking.
 Some inventions are actually created by students themselves!
 An uplifting and informative watch!
-Could your childere invent number 23?
+Could your children invent number 23?

 This robot eats trash!